XDTerminated/Unit-Coverter/README.md

 # Unit-Coverter
+Uses Tkinter in python to create a GUI that allows the user to convert between different measurement units.

-A unit coverter to convert between different measurements.
-Eg. Miles to Km
+For example, the user could choose to convert from Miles to Kilometers.